miroslavpejic85/mirotalk-docs/docs/index.md

 | **WEB** | Scheduling, invitations, and room management | [About WEB](./mirotalk-web/index.html) | [webrtc.mirotalk.com](https://webrtc.mirotalk.com) |
 | **ADMIN** | Managing MiroTalk servers and configurations | [About Admin](./mirotalk-admin/index.html) | — |

 Need the complete suite?
 Explore the [MiroTalk Ultimate bundle](./mirotalk-ultimate/index.html).
 Prefer a managed service with no server maintenance?
-See [MiroTalk on EvoPlat](./evoplat/evoplat.md).
+Subscribe to **[MiroTalk WEB](https://webrtc.mirotalk.com)**.

 ## Use MiroTalk WEB as a Managed Service